 Readers are reminded that throughout the document, 'data' is used as an encompassing term referring to all digital research artefacts, including datasets, metadata, publications, intermediate results, workflows, notebooks and software code.
-Similarly, 'science' refers to all branches of knowledge and areas of study and research, including arts and humanities subjects rather than in contradistinction to them, while 'scientist' refers to all researchers, academics and practitioners in all domains.
+Similarly, 'science' refers to all branches of knowledge and areas of study and research, including arts and humanities s to be submitted for approval by the Partnership Board in December 2004 subjects rather than in contradistinction to them, while 'scientist' refers to all researchers, academics and practitioners in all domains.